 Hiring a diverse workforce is one thing, but making sure your organization has a culture of respect and inclusion is a separate challenge.
-Inclusion means that everyone in your business, regardless of their personal identity, has a sense of connection and belonging at work, where their contributions are valued and they don’t feel left out of decision-making, promotions, and other impactful events.
+Inclusion means that everyone in your business has a sense of connection and belonging at work, where their contributions are valued and they don’t feel left out of decision-making, promotions, and other impactful events.
 Exclusive cultures, by contrast, can create feelings of unfairness, resentment, and burnout, leading to lower productivity and higher turnover.

 As a Gallup report defines it, “Inclusion refers to a cultural and environmental feeling of belonging.
 It can be assessed as the extent to which employees are valued, respected, accepted and encouraged to fully participate in the organization.”

 Why inclusivity matters to organizations, now more than ever

 Beyond the obvious benefits for individuals, organizations also stand to gain advantages from creating an inclusive culture.
 This includes helping organizations to tackle a pressing new concern, improving recruitment and retention, caused as a result of a post-pandemic phenomenon dubbed the “The Great Resignation,” a widespread trend where an unprecedented number of workers are leaving their jobs—resulting in organizations scrambling to find and keep employee talent.